ENG517/Procedure/Chowdhurynn/p_kardiacapp-understanding-ecg-analysis.md

 3. Scroll through your list of ECG recordings to view dates, times, and analysis results.
 4. Tap any recording to view full details.
-    > **Results:** The detailed recording screen displays the ECG waveform, heart rate, and complete analysis.
+    > **Result:** The detailed recording screen displays the ECG waveform, heart rate, and complete analysis.

 <p>
   <img src="./assets/images/screenshots/History.png"